Beja, Portugal

 The municipality is the capital of the Beja District.
-The present Mayor is Paulo Arsénio, elected by the Socialist Party with an absolute majority in the 2017 Portuguese Local Elections.
 The municipal holiday is Ascension Day.
 The Portuguese Air Force has an airbase in the area – the Air Base No. 11.

 History

 Situated on a 277 m hill, commanding a strategic position over the vast plains of the Baixo Alentejo, Beja was already an important place in antiquity.
 Already inhabited in Celtic times, the town was later named Pax Julia by Julius Caesar in 48 BCE, when he made peace with the Lusitanians.
 He raised the town to be the capital of the southernmost province of Lusitania (Santarém and Braga were the other capitals of the conventi).
 During the reign of emperor Augustus the thriving town became Pax Augusta.
 It was already then a strategic road junction.